matheusfbio/matheusfbio/README.md

 # Software Developer

 ### 💫 About Me:
-🔭 I’m currently working on area of the development frontend web and mobile<br>🌱 I’m currently learning React and Typescript.<br>💬 About me : I'm only an developer crazy for tecnology with the objective more about the news of area of the development of the software
+🔭 I’m have experience on area of the development frontend web and mobile<br>🌱 I’m currently learning React and Typescript.<br>💬 About me : I'm only an developer crazy for tecnology with the objective more about the news of area of the development of the software

  <a href = "mailto:fabiomatheus488@gmail.com"><img src="https://img.shields.io/badge/-Gmail-%23333?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>
   <a href="https://www.linkedin.com/in/matheus-fabio" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>